mts-lucas/POUPY/README.md

 ## Creator's Notes

 - At the end of the project, I will try to generate an .exe file for anyone who wants to test the game, regardless of having python installed on the machine.
+- All sprites used in project at this moment, are temporary.
+At end of project the final sprites will be inserted.